Cactus and succulent is generally low maintenance, but you might need a few care tips because sometimes it could get a bit tricky.

 After getting familiar with your beloved plant, it’s time to put your knowledge to test.
 Both flourish in the same conditions and rarely need water.
 SO here are the BASICS to make your spiky and plump friend a bit happier every day.

 These two works together.
-You need your plant to have a fast draining soil in a pot with a good hole.
+You need your plant to have a fast-draining potting mix in a pot with a good hole.

 Cacti and succulents are commonly available or given to you already potted, while those bought in online stores come in the mail bare-rooted.
 Either way, make sure that the soil mix you have is suitable for cacti and succulents.

-Moreover, choosing the right pots for your cactus can make a difference.
+Moreover, choosing the right pots for your cactus and succulent can make a difference.
 Here’s a brief comparison:

 - Terracotta and ceramic pots are both breathable and works well in indoor or outdoor spots.
 Though they heat-up when placed in direct sun which could dry out your plant.